 Some budget vaporizers reward short, casual draws.
 Others need slower, longer pulls to feel satisfying.
 This matters for beginners because a device can be good and still feel wrong for the way you naturally use it.
 If you want simple, relaxed sessions, favor forgiving airflow and easy loading.
 If you like tinkering, a more convection-leaning or feature-heavy budget vape may be more interesting.

 Stretch the budget if you already know dry herb vaping will be part of your routine several times a week.
-Better battery behavior, sturdier mouthpieces, easier cleaning, clearer temperature control, and replacement-part support are the boring upgrades that make a device feel worth keeping.
+The upgrades that matter are not always flashy: steadier battery behavior, sturdier mouthpieces, easier cleaning, clearer temperature control, better airflow, and replacement-part support.

-Stay under $100 if you are testing the category, buying a backup, or want a simple starter without committing to a premium setup.
+Stay under $100 if you are testing dry herb vaping, buying a backup, or want a simple starter without committing to a premium setup.
+Spend more if the cheap option would immediately make you wish you had bought the better one.

 Common questions before buying

-Is a dry herb vaporizer under $100 actually worth buying?
+Is a cheap dry herb vaporizer actually worth buying?

 Yes, if expectations are realistic.
-It can be a smart starter or backup, but it is not usually the best choice for someone who already knows they want heavy daily use.
+A cheap dry herb vaporizer can be a smart starter or backup, but it is usually not the best choice for heavy daily use.

 Battery rhythm, airflow, mouthpiece comfort, replacement parts, and cleaning access.
 Those details matter more after a few weeks than a flashy feature list.